 Winter and early spring are ideal times to get out an take part in a very challenging, but very rewarding activity: Bird photography.

 This is a commitment because once you start putting food out, your feathered neighbours start to depend upon you.
-Also expect that the presence of food may bring you other neighbours as well including highly acrobatic and dedicated squirrels, perhaps raccoons on a break from safecracking your garbage cans as well as the odd skunk or opossum.
+Also expect that the presence of food may bring you other neighbours as well including highly acrobatic and dedicated squirrels, perhaps raccoons on a break from safecracking your garbage cans, as well as the odd skunk or opossum.

-Handholding a 600mm is a challenge and for birds in flight, you will be looking for a shutter speed that is nice and high for sharpness.
+Handholding a 600mm is a challenge and for photographing birds in flight, you will be looking for a shutter speed that is nice and high for sharpness.
 I suggest striving for 1/1600 or so to start.
 You can shoot wide open, the bird is likely to be far enough that depth of field is not an issue, and don’t be afraid to raise your ISO to get those high shutter speeds.

 While you can shoot handheld in many cases, a tripod is going to be an asset even if only to take the load off your arms, shoulders and neck.
 Professional bird shooters tend to swap their ball heads out for a special head called a gimbal that makes for super smooth pans, rises and falls.
 I strongly recommend carbon fibre leg sets because they are lighter and handle getting bashed around better.
 They are also easier to clean when you set the feet down and the legs sink six inches into a muddy bog.
-If on a budget, the Cameron CF-700 is a superb carbon fibre tripod with a very decent ball head.
+If on a budget, the Cameron CF550 is a superb carbon fibre tripod with a very decent ball head.
 For a gimbal head, there are good choices available from Jobu and Wimberley.
 A good gimbal head is not inexpensive, and you might want to see how important bird photography is to you before making the investment.
 A word of caution though, once you have gone gimbal for birds, shooting off anything else becomes a case of lunch bag letdown.